TomatenKuchenDEV/docs/docs/poll.md

 Users who have one or more of these roles cannot participate in polls on the server.

-Still, their vote is counted if they've voted before.
+However, their vote is still counted if they've voted before.